Restorative Information Justice

 In February 2022, I attended an AI in the City: Building Civic Engagement and Public Trust symposium hosted by McGill University.

-Inspired by the restorative justice model and frustrated that most artificial intelligence policy conversations focus on limiting assessments, I wrote a short essay entitled Restorative Information Justice which begins to outline how policies related to AI could support the restoration of rights and the accountability of harms—drawing from the principles of restorative justice.
+Inspired by the restorative justice model and frustrated that most artificial intelligence policy conversations focus on limiting assessments, I wrote a short essay titled Restorative Information Justice, which begins to outline how AI-related policies could support the restoration of rights and the accountability for harms—drawing on the principles of restorative justice.

 The text is open-access and available in English, French, and Spanish.